RobTrew/tree-tools/FoldingText 2 plugins and scripts/FTTPSaveAsOPML.md

 #### Use

-Choose the script for the application which you are working with (FoldingText 2 or TaskPaper 3) from something like [KeyBoard Maestro](http://www.keyboardmaestro.com/main/) or [FastScripts](http://www.red-sweater.com/fastscripts/), and respond to the Save As dialog to choose a destination folder.
+- Choose the script for the application which you are working with (FoldingText 2 or TaskPaper 3) and run it from something like [KeyBoard Maestro](http://www.keyboardmaestro.com/main/) or [FastScripts](http://www.red-sweater.com/fastscripts/).
+- Respond to the Save As dialog to choose a destination folder and file name.